KenjaminButton/appointment-planner/README.md

 ```

 8e.
 Use getTodayString() to set the min attribute of the date input
-Note: Inside the date input.
+Note: Inside the date input, call the getTodayString function as follows:
 ```javascript
 <input
   type="date"